Bug report #14691

 Other types (also INTEGER length 1 ...
 9) seem to be not affected.

-#1 Updated by Jukka Rahkonen about 5 years ago
+#1 Updated by Jukka Rahkonen over 5 years ago

 I guess that this comes from the limitations of the .dbf format http://devzone.advantagedatabase.com/dz/webhelp/Advantage9.0/server1/dbf_field_types_and_specifications.htm.
 Integers are written with 4 bytes and possible values are from -2,147,483,648 to 2,147,483,647.
 A value like 3,000,000,000 has 10 digits but it is too long to fit into 8 bytes.